vesperphp/documentation/sass/readme.md

 # Vesper CSS

+## Breakpoints

+The breakpoints are set in the variables file and has four values.
+More values can be added later.
+- The breakpoint name.
+- The set viewport width.
+- The corresponding wrapper width.
+- The scaling ratio of margins and font sizes.
+The idea is that we work from mobile up to desktop since most web applications are most useful if they work perfectly on mobile devices.

 ## Exponential ratio's

 Vesper CSS is based around exponential ratio's.
 This means that the base value doubles every increment.
 For example: